Certifying Your Benefits is Not Automatic Each Quarter

 In order for this important process to be executed properly, we need you to communicate with us.
 AS SOON AS YOU REGISTER, please fill out the online Enrollment Certification Request form.
 This will automatically notify the Veterans Services Office of your intent to use VA education benefits.
 Once the request is received, your enrollment will be reviewed and submitted to the VA.
 It’s very important that you monitor your BC email for any questions or concerns regarding your enrollment.

-Be aware that you may be dropped from your classes after 7 days of registering if our office is not notified, or if a tuition deferment has not been applied.
+Be aware that you may be dropped from your classes after seven days of registering if our office is not notified, or if a tuition deferment has not been applied.
 We make every effort to apply tuition deferments to all veteran and dependent accounts before the start of the quarter, however it is your responsibility to check your registration and notify our office if you do not see one.
 This practice is in place so that you can have more time to complete things like meeting with academic advisors and getting off of registration waitlists.

 All courses must be required under your current program of study in order to be certified for VA benefits.
 If substitutions or exceptions are being made, an education plan, approved by an Academic Advisor, will need to be provided.
 Prerequisites for required courses are deemed approved and do not need an education plan.
 See degree requirements here